zed-alpha/shadow-gadgets/README.md

   `compose` package contains just two functions (plus overloads) as direct replacements for the inbuilt shadow.

-  Additionally, a new modifier that applies the clip feature to drop shadows is now available as well.
+  The clip feature is now available for drop shadows as well.

 - [**Notes**][Notes]